 This year marked another year of economic growth in one of the longest and most stable expansions in the world.

-The Canadian dollar continues to grow in value, and the free flow of trade and investment back and forth across Canada’s borders is contributing to a remarkable level of job creation.
+Working in Canada has been the dream of many foreigners and the Canadian dollar continues to grow in value, with the free flow of trade and investment back and forth across Canada’s borders which is contributing to a remarkable level of job creation.
 In January 2015 the unemployment rate in Canada reached 6.6%, the lowest level in over six years.

 40% of Canada’s workforce is composed of persons occupying management, health, sales, and service occupations.
 Recent immigrants tend to be employed more than their Canadian-born peers in sales, services, manufacturing, and hospitality.